 Initial impressions of room 307 were that it felt small.
 It had pale grey walls to the left, facing the bed and contrasting blue walls behind the bed and backing onto the bathroom.
 As we entered, the bathroom door was to the right and an opaque tall window into it was set at an angle.
 To the left, there was a full-length mirror, slanted at an angle to accommodate a neat alcove behind it, with a hairdryer on a high shelf, iron, small water jug, and ironing board all stowed away neatly.
 There was a useful plug socket at the base of the unit and a light in the ceiling, well-positioned for the mirror.

-Opposite the bed, there was a large wood effect wall mounting with a large flatscreen TV attached.
-There was a narrow white shelf running below the TV with a bright red leaflet rack.
-It was okay for storing cans of drink, but not much else.
-The shelf widened towards the wardrobe, where there was a bright red kettle with two plug sockets.
-There was a small white tray, with two mugs, green tea, camomile tea, powdered milk, coffee (ordinary and decaffeinated), sweeteners and sugar.
+Opposite the bed, there was a big wood-effect wall mounting with a large flatscreen TV attached.
+A bright red leaflet rack was on a narrow white shelf running below the TV.
+The shelf was adequate for storing cans of drink, but not much else.
+It widened towards the wardrobe, where there was a bright red kettle with two plug sockets.
+There was a small white tray, with two mugs, green tea, camomile tea, powdered milk, coffee (ordinary and decaffeinated), sweeteners, and sugar.

 Tip: The tea and coffee making facilities go with the brand.
 Most Iberian hotel chains either do not provide a kettle or levy a charge for one.
 If a hot drink in your room is important to you it's always best to check ahead and, if necessary, consider taking a small travel kettle with you.